martenframework/marten/docs/docs/models-and-databases/how-to/create-custom-model-fields.md

 Marten::DB::Field.register(:foo, FooField)
 ```

 The identifier you pass to `#register` can be a symbol or a string.
-This is the identifier that is then made available to model field classes in order to define their fields:
+This is the identifier that is then made available to model classes in order to define their fields:

 ```crystal
 class MyModel < Marten::DB::Model